burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 ## Downloads

-Download the Revision 2 files in the Releases Tab
+For Self Hosting, Download the Revision 2 files in the Releases Tab

-And this link contains The Decompiled Files (data.win files are already extracted for you)
+For Developing, Download The Decompiled Files from this Google Drive Link (data.win files are already extracted for you)
 ### (changing, please refresh)

 ## To Compile and Run it for Yourself